psanchezg/diet/README.md

 **diet**
 ===

 A minimal plugin based http framework for node.js .
-Diet is will save you development time and make your apps much more efficient.
+Diet will save you development time and make your apps much more efficient.
 --

 #### **Why another framework?**